 Setting: POLICE STATION

 Description: A room in a police station.
 The light is white, cold.
 A DETECTIVE sits at a table with a folder in front of him/her.
-DANNY, sits on the other side of the table.
+DANNY, a man with an intellectual disability, sits on the other side of the table.
 His hands are on his head and he shakes it back and forth.
-He is mentally retarded.

 Genre: DARK COMEDY